John Bull Gold Project

 The John Bull Gold Project is located east of Glen Innes in northern New South Wales within the New England Orogen.

-The Historical John Bull gold workings contain approximately seven historical shafts sunk in the mid 1880’s when gold was first discovered in the area, the primary shaft named the John Bull shaft.
-Sluicing of free surface gold was conducted at the project over two large areas in the mid 1940’s.
-As a follow up to the two historical mining activities in the 1980’s, a surface trench areas (historic surface trench (Kennecott & Southern Goldfields Ltd - 1980’s) returned: 160m @ 1.2 g/t Au, with impressive higher-grade intervals including 5m @ 18.0 g/t Au and 5m @ 7.1 g/t Au).
+The Historical John Bull gold workings contain approximately seven historical shafts sunk in the mid 1880’s when gold was first discovered in the area, the primary shaft is named, the John Bull shaft.
+Sluicing of free surface gold was conducted at the project over two significant large areas in the mid 1940’s.
+A follow up to the two historical mining activities, in the 1980’s a historic surface trench (Kennecott & Southern Goldfields Ltd - 1980’s) returned: 160m @ 1.2 g/t Au, with impressive higher-grade intervals including 5m @ 18.0 g/t Au and 5m @ 7.1 g/t Au).

 The maiden Reverse Circulation (RC) drilling campaign completed by the Company mid-August 2022 was the first ever drilling of any form, testing for bed-rock gold mineralisation at depth below the number of historical workings.
 The inaugural RC drilling program consisted of seven RC holes drilled for a total of 887 metres.
 JBRC001 intersected 68m @ 1.0 g/t Au from surface that included 23m @ 2.02 g/t Au and 94m @ 0.95 g/t Au including 66m @ 1.14 g/t Au from 32m (JBRC007).